amigavision/amigavision.github.io/best.md

 That authenticity comes at a cost.
 Well-maintained machines are expensive — especially the ones capable of running games and demos using the AGA chipset — and most systems require recapping and ongoing care.
 Meaningful upgrades like faster CPUs, more memory, and modern storage add significantly to the total price.

 Connecting a real Amiga to modern displays also requires additional hardware, such as scalers or video upgrades, which further increases complexity and cost.
-You may be comfortable soldering or replacing chips on your Amiga board — but most people will not be.
+Some people may be comfortable soldering or replacing chips on the Amiga board — but most people will not be.

 For some users, those trade-offs are not downsides but *the point* — if you have the time and the money, why not?
 It can definitely be a fun and rewarding undertaking.